 In bigger organizations from mid-size to large enterprises, you have different departments according to specific functions.
 With Microsoft Teams you can create dozens of teams relevant to your departments.
 Create the following teams:

-In this scenario, you can create teams for any department in your organization, add members, and create relevant channels for communication.
+In this scenario, you can create teams for any department in your organization, add members, and create relevant channels for focused discussions.
 This way, your employees can plan a long line of production processes in the Production Department team or perform interviews with candidates through Meeting channel in the HR team.
 Let’s look in detail which channels you can create in different departments.

 In the same way, you can create teams related to the Business Units in your organization.
 In general, a strategic business unit division helps you run all processes as a completely separated business.
 Follow the example below: